• Skip to main content

 b) we don’t know your grocery budget or how much time you have to prepare your meals and

-c) don’t know how many calories you need to consume to achieve your goal, which depends on your age, genetics, and how active you are.
+c) don’t know how many calories you need to consume to achieve your goal, which depends on your age, genetics, and your activity level.

 #1.
 Eat more protein